-Expand the storage of your new NVIDIA Shield TV with these microSD cards
+Best microSD cards for NVIDIA Shield TV 2022

 It should come as no surprise that our favorite microSD card for the new NVIDIA Shield TV (2019) is the SanDisk Ultra 256GB.
 This card meets all of NVIDIA's requirements for speed, while providing a nice middle-ground of storage space to view your favorite content.

 For those who want as much storage as possible, you can't go wrong with the Samsung EVO Select microSD card with its 512GB capacity.
-Read and Write speeds range from 90MB/s to 100MB/s which is more than adequate to meet NVIDIA's Shield TV 2019 requirements.
+Read and Write speeds range from 90MB/s to 100MB/s which is more than adequate to meet NVIDIA's Shield TV (2019) and Shield TV Pro requirements.